Port Gibson, Mississippi

-Port Gibson is a city in Claiborne County, Mississippi, United States.
+Port Gibson is a city and the county seat of Claiborne County, Mississippi, United States.
 The population was 1,567 at the 2010 census.
-Port Gibson is the county seat of Claiborne County, which is bordered on the west by the Mississippi River.
-It is the site of the Claiborne County Courthouse.
+It is bordered on the west by the Mississippi River.

 The first European settlers in Port Gibson were French colonists in 1729; it was part of their La Louisiane.
 After the United States acquired the territory from France in 1803 in the Louisiana Purchase, the town was chartered that same year.
-To develop cotton plantations in the area after Indian Removal of the 1830s, planters who moved to the state brought with them or imported thousands of enslaved African Americans from the Upper South, disrupting many families.
+To develop cotton plantations in the area after Indian Removal of the 1830s, planters who moved to the state brought with them or imported thousands of enslaved Africans from the Upper South, disrupting many families.
 Well before the Civil War, the majority of the county's population were enslaved.

 Several notable people are natives of Port Gibson.
 The town saw action during the American Civil War.
 Port Gibson has several historical sites listed on the National Register of Historic Places (National Register of Historic Places listings in Claiborne County, Mississippi).

 In the twentieth century, Port Gibson was home to The Rabbit's Foot Company.
 It had a substantial role in the development of blues in Mississippi, operating taverns and juke joints now included on the Mississippi Blues Trail.

-With the decline in agricultural jobs since the late twentieth century, because of industrial agriculture, and a lack of other jobs, the city and surrounding rural county have suffered from reduced population and long-term poverty.
-The peak of population in the city was in 1950.
+In the second half of the twentieth century many jobs in agriculture were lost because of industrialization, which, combined with a lack of other jobs, has led to a substantial loss of population and to poverty in the city and the surrounding county.
+Port Gibson's population peaked in 1950.
 The last major employer, the Port Gibson Oil Works, a cottonseed mill, closed in 2002.